Fiduciary Responsibilities

 - Do we have sufficient reserves?

-- Are any specific expense areas rising faster than their sources of income?
+- Are any specific expense areas rising faster than expected?

 - Are we regularly comparing our financial activity with what we have budgeted?